InfinityAlgo-Academy/LightHouse/readme.md

 * **[Speedrank](https://speedrank.app)** - Speedrank monitors the performance of your website in the background.
 It displays Lighthouse reports over time and delivers recommendations for improvement.
 Speedrank is a paid product with 14-day-trial.

-* **[Automated Lighthouse Check](https://www.automated-lighthouse-check.com/)** - Lighthouse-as-a-service offering free and premium plans.
+* **[Foo](https://www.foo.software/lighthouse)** - Lighthouse-as-a-service offering free and premium plans.
 Provides monitoring and historical reporting of Lighthouse audits with CircleCI, GitHub, and other integrations.
 Features include Slack notifications, PR comment reporting and more.

 * **[PageSpeed Green](https://pagespeed.green/)** - Website loading speed monitoring service.
 Track PageSpeed performance for unlimited web pages from multiple regions.
 Check all code changes for PageSpeed degradations by integrating to your CD/CI using CLI.
 Powered By Google Lighthouse and Puppeteer.
 PageSpeed Green is a freemium product with monthly monitoring of up to 200 audits for free.